 Please contact us for your specific needs.

-The word, ‘sanskaar’ refersto the values, the customs and the cultural traditionsone.
+The word, ‘sanskaar’ refers to the values, the beliefs, the customs, and the cultural traditions one learns through osmosis.
 There is no equivalent word in English that encompasses all these aspects.

 The story of Lord Rama in the epic‘Ramayana’ is narrated by Kak Bhushundi, a saint who was cursed to be a crow.
-He follows Lord Rama (God incarnate) and narrates the story of his virtues and victory of killing the evil 10 headed demon king, Ravana.
+He follows Lord Rama (God incarnate) and narrates the story of his virtues and his triumph over evil by killing the evil 10 headed demon king, Ravana.

-The three panels show three different partsof this story with the underlying message of the ideal values and conduct.
+The three panels show three different parts of the story of Ramayana with the underlying message of the ideal values and conduct.

-Thesecond panel depicts the narration of the story of Lord Rama by Kak Bhjushundi.
+The second panel depicts the narration of the story of Lord Rama by the crow, Kak Bhjushundi.

 Fulfil the purpose for which you are born.
 The colour white is also symbolic of purity and spirituality.
-Hence, the white crow is superimposed on a dark background.
+Hence, the white crow superimposed on a dark background symbolizes ascension towards spirituality.